conftap/conftap.github.io/_posts/2014-04-30-flashing-new-rk3188-rom-linux.markdown

 ---
 layout: post
-title:  "RK3x88: Flashing a new ROM on Linux"
+title:  "RK3x88: Flashing a new unpacked ROM on Linux"
 date:   2014-04-30 05:30:59
 categories: rk3188
 ---